One-com/knockout.autocomplete/README.md

 #### after (default false)

-Append the autocomplete elemente after the target element (input).
-In this way, the autocomplete can be positioned absolute but within a container sourounding both input and autocomplete.
+Appends the autocomplete element, after the target element (input).
+In this way, the autocomplete can be positioned absolute, but within a container surrounding both input and autocomplete.
 See the example on how to use it.

 ### Examples